 The latest developments in Greece have shown: Europe is leashed by the goodwill of the European Central Bank to help its member states or not when a financial crisis hits.

 Lately, the ECB has started a quantitative easing (QE) program which will do nothing to help the economy recover, but will increase inequalities in Europe, to the benefit of the financial system – the one which failed the economy in the first place.

 The current QE program is unfair and inefficient.
 It must be stopped.
 Or serve People.

 A growing number of economists have recently expressed their support for alternatives forms of QE by which the ECB would directly finance, free of debt, public investments in the Eurozone or even distribute cash directly to citizens, basic income style.

 There are many ways the ECB could technically operate such plan.
 We need to debate those alternative proposals and identify which ones are quickly legally doable and provide the more economic and social benefits to people while contributing to solve the euro crisis.
 In any case, such bold plan could constitute a gigantic precedent for unconditional cash transfers at a wide scale, and pave the way for further innovative kind of monetary policies.

-The QE program is one of the most scandalous ways the EU have been trying to solve the crisis in Europe.
+The QE programme is one of the most ineffective ways in which the EU have been trying to solve the Eurozone crisis.
 However, this can be turned into an opportunity, if only civil society and alternative political forces ally to push such plan as a strong demand of society to the EU policymakers, as part of a new progressive agenda for the EU.

 For the past 5 years, an organisation called Positive Money in the UK has been campaigning for similar ideas by calling for a sovereign monetary system in the UK and inspired many similar groups who have launched abroad since then.